How do I write my headline? How to write great headlines that keep readers engaged? And does a headline gets the client’s instant attention?

 You’ll see the waffle in headlines everywhere you look.

-The funny thing is that the shotgun approach works
+The funny thing is the shotgun approach to writing a headline works

-But not quite as well, as a hit straight between the eyes.
+Sure it does.
+But not quite as well as a hit straight between the eyes.
 If you want to write a headline that caters to the exact wants of your clients, you need to work out the client’s biggest pain in the-you-know-where.

 You need to seek out the biggest issue; the biggest problem to get your client’s attention.